acquitelol/elle/DOCS.md

 ### ♡ **External symbols**

-- An external symbol is a definition for a function or constant that was defined elsewhere (such as in C) and is implicitly defined in Elle.
+- An external symbol is a definition for a function or global that was defined elsewhere (such as in C) and is implicitly defined in Elle.
 This is used to give definition and context to functions that were not defined in Elle but you wish to use in when writing Elle code.
   <br/>

 You can do this with the following example: